 Figure 4.
 Planning on Siesta

-In sum, polyphasic sleepers who seek more motivation to make use of more waking hours can rely on the Eisenhower Matrix to learn to make better decisions on different types of tasks.
+In sum, polyphasic sleepers who seek more motivation to make use of more waking hours can rely on the Eisenhower Matrix.
+They should be able to learn to make better decisions on different types of tasks.
 Time management is a key factor in sustaining motivation to fully take advantage of the extra hours.

 Main author: GeneralNguyen

 Page last updated: 27 December 2020

 - Jyothi, N. S., & Parkavi, A. (2016).
 A study on task management system.
 2016 International Conference on Research Advances in Integrated Navigation Systems (RAINS). doi:10.1109/rains.2016.7764421